StSebastian/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-28](figure/unnamed-chunk-28.png)

 Obviously during the week there is a high activitiy around 9 am when people are presumably on their way to work.
-The distribution for weekend activity in contrast in rather smooth in  comparison.
+The distribution for weekend activity in contrast is rather smooth in  comparison.